-You could easily just head north to Alice Springs, and you’d be there in a couple more hours… but seeing as you’ve come this far into the middle of Australia, you’d kick yourself if you didn’t go west to Uluru.
-Sit down for morning tea (or coffee or a cold drink) at Erldunda Roadhouse and refuel if you need to and then head to Uluru.
+You could easily just head north to Alice Springs, and you’d be there in a couple more hours … but seeing as you’ve come this far into the middle of Australia, you’d kick yourself for not going west to Uluru.
+Sit down for morning tea (or coffee or a cold drink) at Erldunda Roadhouse, refuel if you need to and then head to Uluru.

 Mt Ebenezer is an art gallery and roadhouse run by the local Imanpa Community of Yakunytjatjara and Pitjantjatjara people about 50km from Erldunda.
 Visit during the week and you can meet aboriginal artists while they create paintings, jewellery and wood carvings.

-There’s a long flat-topped mesa nearly a kilometre long that juts out of the scrub lands just off the Lasseter Highway.
+There’s a long, flat-topped mesa nearly a kilometre long that juts out of the scrubland just off the Lasseter Highway.
 Named ‘Atila’ by the Yankunytjatjara people, it’s an important part of a west-to-east song line about Seven Sisters and Ice Man.
 The mesa is on private land, so unless you’ve booked a private tour at Curtin Springs Station, the best way to enjoy the view is from the main road.

 Of course you’ll want to settle in before sunset so you can experience Uluru’s magical transformation.
-There are plenty of accommodation options, though book ahead if you’re coming mid-year, even for a camping ground because Uluru is, after all, iconic.
+There are plenty of accommodation options, but book ahead – even for a camping ground – if you’re coming mid-year, because Uluru is, after all, iconic.
 Budget choices include Ayers Rock Campground, Outback Pioneer Lodge and Hotel at the Ayers Rock Resort, with access to BBQ facilities, tennis courts, swimming pools and a tour desk.
-At the edge of the resort site is the luxury Sails in the Desert hotel with 5 star rooms, suites and its own gallery, spa, swimming pool and restaurant.
-Eat at one of the venues within the resort: you can have a classic three course set menu at Ilkari Restaurant, pizzas, pastas, salads, burgers and steaks at Gecko’s Café or modern Asian at the pun-tastic Ayers Wok Noodle Bar.
+At the edge of the resort site is the luxury Sails in the Desert hotel with five-star rooms, suites and its own gallery, spa, swimming pool and restaurant.
+Eat at one of the venues within the resort to have a classic three-course set menu at Ilkari Restaurant, pizzas, pastas, salads, burgers and steaks at Gecko’s Café, or modern Asian at the pun-tastic Ayers Wok Noodle Bar.